komasoftware/lutung/README.md

-Lutung - Java Mandrill API || ADAPTED TO WORK ON GOOGLE APPENGINE
+Lutung - Java Mandrill API for GOOGLE APPENGINE
 ======

 Lutung - a Java interface to the [Mandrill](http://www.mandrill.com/) API.